-Docker is easy to launch on any prominent software development operating systems.
-In case of Vagrant, it can run on any of the host operating systems sans any limitation, still, after it exits the development & testing environments, the application must run over host machines in the staging & production, where multiple inconsistencies may arise.
+Docker is easy to launch on any prominent software development operating system.
+In the case of Vagrant, it can run on any of the host operating systems sans any limitation, still, after it exits the development & testing environments, the application must run over host machines in the staging & production, where multiple inconsistencies may arise.

 Speed of launch

-With the Docker containers running in separate code packages, they can be easily launched in less than a minute sans affecting work of the other system components.
+With the Docker containers running in separate code packages, they can be easily launched in less than a minute sans affecting the work of the other system components.
 Whereas a Vagrant virtual machine needs to be entirely rebooted in order to launch the application anew and all of the running applications must be restarted then.

-With Docker containers using the kernel of the system they are running on (whether it is Windows, Linux or MacOS kernel), there is a chance that the malicious code running within the container may affect the other containers on the machine and host operating system.
+With Docker containers using the kernel of the system they are running on (whether it is Windows, Linux or macOS kernel), there is a chance that the malicious code running within the container may affect the other containers on the machine and host operating system.
 Add built-in security checks to the container in order to mitigate this risk.

 In the case of Vagrant, developers need to ensure the security of virtual machines themselves, by installing & configuring any firewalls that are considered important.

 Scopes of Isolation

 Vagrant from HashiCorp is one solution enabling quick configuration & provisioning of the virtual machines (VMs) helpful for isolating the application in its own developmental environment.
 These virtual machines work on the top of real hardware servers but they emulate virtual infrastructure required by the developer – starting from OS to all the way down to the libraries & binaries of required software and it ensures that the app works in the same manner despite underlying software and hardware, as long as it is running in the Virtual Machine.